-Here is a simple tester to find whether the mains wiring is correct or not.
+Here is a simple earth fault indicator to find whether the mains wiring is correct or not.
 This tester can be used to check sockets periodically before connecting appliances like heater and electric iron.
 It indicates the status of the mains wiring through two LEDs as shown in Fig. 1.

 Fig. 2 shows the circuit of earth fault indicator.
 The circuit is built around a BC547 transistor (T1), two LEDs (LED1 and LED2), two 1N4007 diodes (D1 and D2) and five resistors (R1 through R5).